andersmurphy/andersmurphy-blog/_posts/2015-09-10-enabling-multidex-on-android.markdown

 If your app has hit “The 65K limit”, don't panic.
 Enabling MultiDex is relatively simple.

+###Step 1: Install
-First add the following to the application class:
+Add the following to the application class:

 {% highlight java %}
 @Override